menacit/practical_cryptography_course/45-usecase_bitcoin.md

 "**k**now **y**our **c**ustomer"-process is required
 to perform transactions on the network.

-Relies on user-generated asymmetric key-pairs.
+Relies on user-generated asymmetric key pairs.

 The public key acts as the participant's
 "account number", known in Bitcoin as "address".